enix/ansible-logstash/README.md

 This roles comes preloaded with almost every available default.
 You can override each one in your hosts/group vars, in your inventory, or in your play.
 See the annotated defaults in `defaults/main.yml` for help in configuration.
 All provided variables start with `logstash_`.

 - `logstash_plugins: []` - list of logstash plugins to install.
+- `logstash_options: ""` - block of options to append to logstash.yml.

 Dependencies
 ------------